fastify/fastify-helmet/README.md

 ### Content-Security-Policy Nonce

 `fastify-helmet` provide a simple way for `csp nonces generation`.
 You can enable this behavior by passing `{ enableCSPNonces: true }` into the options.
 Then, you can retrieve the `nonces` through `reply.cspNonce`.

-Example:
+Note: This feature is implemented inside this module.
+It is not a valid option or
+      supported by helmet.
+If you need to use helmet feature only for csp nonce you can follow the example [here](#csp-generation-helmet).

+#### Example - Generate by options

 ```js
 fastify.register(